Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_stall_detection.md

 * **Hnnn** (optional) Minimum motor full steps per second for stall detection to be considered reliable, default 200 (try 400 for 0.9deg motors)
 * **Rn** Action to take on detecting a stall from any of these drivers, see 'Action to take on detecting a stall' section below.

-Additionally, the **TMC2209** stepper driver used in Duet 3 Mini 5+ (and Duet 3 Tool board TOOL1LC once stallGuard is implemented in firmware), features stallGuard 4.
+Additionally, the **TMC2209** stepper driver used in Duet 3 Mini 5+ and Duet 3 Tool board TOOL1LC features stallGuard 4.
 This is optimised for operation with stealthChop, while most other Trinamic drivers (e.g. TMC2160, TMC5160 and TMC2660) have stallGuard 2 which works with spreadCycle.
-You will need to adjust the speed at which stealthChop changes over to spreadCycle.
-This is set by [M569](/User_manual/Reference/Gcodes/M569) V parameter.
-The default is 2000.
+To use stall detection with the TMC2209 you will need to put the driver into stealthChop mode and adjust the speed at which stealthChop changes over to spreadCycle.
+These are both set by [M569](/User_manual/Reference/Gcodes/M569) which provides the D parameter to set the driver mode (use D3 for stealthChop) and the V parameter for the changeover microstep interval.

-* Send M569 P[driver_number] to see current setting in mm/sec
+* Send M569 P[driver_number] with no othe rparameters to see current driver mode, V parameter and the speed that this corresponds to.
 * Reducing the V parameter increases the speed at which the driver changes from stealthChop to spreadCycle.
 Make sure that any stall detection happens while the driver is in stealthChop mode.

-## Stall detection sensitivity (S, F and H parameters)
+## Stall detection sensitivity (M915 S, F and H parameters)

 * Using F1 should reduce the likelihood of getting false stall reports, and it also allows stall detection to work at higher speeds.
 In the worst case (Duet + Duex 5) the stall status of each driver is checked every 100us.
 So if you use F0, the time between full steps must be at least 100us to guarantee that the stall is detected.
 With F1 this is reduced to 25us.
 However, F1 delays stall detection slightly, so you may wish to use F0 when using stall detection for sensorless homing.
 * Set the S parameter to the lowest value at which you do not get false stall reports.
 Typical values for nema 17 motors are between 1 and 3.
 False stall reports are most likely during fast travel moves, because the acceleration increases the load on the motor.
 False stall reports are also more likely when the motors are hot.